inigolabs/inigolabs.github.io/tutorials_starwars_playground.md

 }
 ```

+# Explore Analytics
+Visiting the [Inigo analytics console](https://app.inigo.io) is where GraphQL usage can be explored, and abusive calls be investigated.

 ## What's Next

 Let's walk through the steps to apply our own configurations to the Starwars server - [Starwars Demo Configuration](/tutorials_starwars_configuration.html).